Tom Alberg: Career

 Alberg started his career in 1965 with Cravath, Swaine & Moore, a New York–based law firm, after graduating from Columbia.
-He returned back to Seattle in 1967 and joined Perkins Coie, a law firm based in the city.
+He returned to Seattle in 1967 and joined Perkins Coie, a law firm based in the city.
 He went on to become the chair of the executive committee and served Boeing, Alaska Airlines, and other clients in the high-tech industry.
 During his time with the firm, he led the shift from public offerings toward private investments and venture capital, helping the firm focus on the emerging technology companies in the region.
 His work with Advanced Technology Labs, an ultrasound imaging technology company was a step in this direction.

 He joined McCaw Cellular in 1990 as an executive vice president, having been recruited by the then chairman Craig McCaw.
 In the mid-1990s, he quit McCaw after it was acquired by AT&T. After acting as an advisor to the board and being part of the negotiating team during this time, he quit the combined entity in 1995.
 He then partnered with William Ruckelshaus, who had earlier served as the administrator of the Environmental Protection Agency, to form Madrona Venture Group, a venture capital firm headquartered in Seattle.
 Some of the investments by Madrona included Impinj, a RFID technology start-up, online real estate brokerage Redfin, business management as-a-service provider Apptio and Isilon Systems, a storage software provider which was later acquired by the Emc Corporation.

 Alberg was noted for his association with Jeff Bezos and Amazon, where he was one of the earliest investors after being introduced to Bezos in 1995 by a friend.
 While he loved physical bookstores, it is noted that he was convinced by Bezos' online store after he failed to find a book by management consultant Peter Drucker in his neighborhood bookstore.
 He started with an investment of $50,000 in the company and partnered in convincing twenty-two other investors to raise a total of $1 million.
 The other early investors included both Bezos' parents and Alberg's parents.
 Alberg joined the company's board in 1996, and by mid-1999, he was noted to have made at least $21 million on the investment.
 He stepped down from the board in 2019 after serving for 23 years.